PKizzle/dns/cmd/atomdns/handlers/acl/README.md

   - _filter_ stop the query and returns _noerror_ response with the extended error (EDE) 'filtered'.
   - _drop_ stop the query and don't send any reply.

-- **QTYPE|CTX** is the query type to match for the requests to be allowed or blocked.
+- **QTYPE** is the query type to match for the requests to be allowed or blocked.
 If **QTYPE** is omitted it matches _all_ types.

+- **NET** is the source IP address requests to be allowed or blocked.
+Typical CIDR notation and single IP addresses are supported.

-If a **CTX** is used it must be in the format `xxx/yyy`, i.e. two words seperated by a slash.
+- **CTX** must be used in the format `xxx/yyy`, i.e. two words seperated by a slash.
 The _geoip_ handler for instance writes data under the key `geoip/city`, that can be used here.
 If the key does not return any data it will considered a negative match.

-- **NET|VALUE** is the source IP address or value from the context found under the key **CTX** to match for the requests to be allowed or blocked.
-Typical CIDR notation and single IP addresses are supported.
-A **VALUE** can be used if the context key is references previously Again with the _geoip_ handler and using `Cambridge` here you can have access control on a city level.
+- **VALUE** is the value to match **CTX** to.
+Again with the _geoip_ handler and using `Cambridge` here you can have access control on a city level.

 # Examples